Mohamed-Twfik/Friend-Nexus/Docs/Details.md

-# Chat App
+# FriendNexus

 ## Intro:

-Introducing "FriendNexus" - A dynamic social messaging platform designed to bring people closer together.
-With FriendNexus, communication becomes effortless and engaging, offering a myriad of features tailored to enhance your social connectivity experience.
+**Introducing "FriendNexus" - A dynamic social messaging platform designed to bring people closer together.
+With FriendNexus, communication becomes effortless and engaging, offering a myriad of features tailored to enhance your social connectivity experience.**

 ## Key Features: